HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

             See the [Configure DAM - Kaltura integration](../../configuration/dam_extensibility/kaltura_configuration.md) topic for details.

-2. (Optional) Upon selecting the rich media assets, a warning prompt will appear if the number of assets you selected exceeds the limit set using the `maxBulkUploadWithoutWarning` parameter configured in Helm.
+2. (Optional) Upon selecting the rich media assets, a warning prompt will appear if the number of files and folders you selected exceeds the limit set using the `maxBulkUploadWithoutWarning` parameter configured in Helm.
 Click **Upload** to continue.

     ![Warning to confirm number of files uploaded in bulk](../../../../images/Bulk_Upload_Warning_Digital_Asset_Management.png)